IMU-Simons Foundation Travel Fellowship

 - a detailed research program including expected interaction with local mathematicians, Ph.D. students, etc. (minimum 100 words and including general aim and schedule of research visit),

 - a formal letter of invitation from the host institution which clearly specifies the period of the visit as well as the extent of its financial commitment.
 (It is expected that the host institution at least completely covers all local living expenses like accommodation and boarding).
-This letter should be send by email to
+This letter should be send by the host institution by email to: imu-simons-travel-fellowship (@) mathunion.org

 The travel grant under this scheme will completely cover the travel costs from the place of work of the applicant to that of the host to the extent of economy class airfare and surface (public) transport, all visa fees as well as travel and health insurance charges up to USD 5,000.